Is There a Dimmer Outlook Ahead for Spirit Airlines Inc. (SAVE)?

 SAVE’s Market Performance

-SAVE stocks went down by -4.26% for the week, with a monthly jump of 4.61% and a quarterly performance of -7.48%, while its annual performance rate touched 54.85%.
-The volatility ratio for the week stands at 3.05% while the volatility levels for the past 30 days are set at 3.27% for Spirit Airlines Inc..
-The simple moving average for the period of the last 20 days is -0.18% for SAVE stocks with a simple moving average of -15.99% for the last 200 days.
+SAVE stocks went down by -8.41% for the week, with a monthly drop of -5.96% and a quarterly performance of -12.89%, while its annual performance rate touched 45.36%.
+The volatility ratio for the week stands at 3.43% while the volatility levels for the past 30 days are set at 3.43% for Spirit Airlines Inc..
+The simple moving average for the period of the last 20 days is -9.22% for SAVE stocks with a simple moving average of -23.59% for the last 200 days.

 Analysts’ Opinion of SAVE